North Carolina CAM Audit Rights: 3-Year Window [2026]

 Charlotte Finance District

 Charlotte's Uptown and South End commercial office districts are home to Bank of America, Wells Fargo, Duke Energy, and a dense cluster of financial services and professional services firms, most in Class A office buildings with modified gross or NNN lease structures.
-The CAM issues most common in Charlotte office buildings include:
+CAM issues most common in Charlotte office buildings include:

 Gross-up violations in financially volatile buildings.
 Several Charlotte Class A office buildings saw significant occupancy volatility between 2020 and 2023 as major financial institutions adjusted headcount and remote work policies.
 Buildings that dropped from 85% to 60% occupancy during this period were applying 95% gross-up multipliers to variable expenses, inflating expense pools by 58%.
-When this gross-up was applied to fixed costs like property taxes and insurance, tenants absorbed charges that have no legitimate basis.
+When gross-up was applied to fixed costs like property taxes and insurance, tenants absorbed charges that have no legitimate basis.
 CAMAudit's Rule 5 (Gross-Up Violation) identifies this pattern.

 Management fee overcharges in premium buildings.
 Charlotte's Class A office market commands premium property management fees.
 Management fees applied to total building revenues rather than controllable operating expenses only can substantially exceed lease-defined caps.
 CAMAudit's Rule 3 (Management Fee Overcharge) checks the fee calculation against lease terms.